Medical marijuana laws in the United States

 Every patient has unique needs and deserves an experience that caters to them specifically.
 Shop around a bit until you’ve found a store with a staff, atmosphere, and product selection that really appeals to you.
 Peruse Leafly’s dispensary reviews for some crowd-sourced opinions, and consider adding your own after you’ve finished shopping.

 You can also take our word for it and subscribe to Leafly’s newsletter, where we drop recommendations for shops, strains, and other products.

 Step 4: Learn the cannabis basics

-Once you’ve surveyed the neighborhood for local dispensaries, it’s a good idea to educate yourself on some of the different strains and products they have available.
+Once you’ve surveyed the neighborhood for local dispensaries, educate yourself on some of the different strains and products they have available.
 When treating a medical condition, it’s particularly important to learn about strains, delivery methods, and dosing.

 Luckily, Leafly has an answer to almost every cannabis question you might have.
 Here are a few of the most common, along with a resource chock-full of answers.

 - Product tips and recommendations for cannabis newcomers